tangshixiang/grad-cl/README.md

 # grad-cl

-code for Layerwise Gradient Decomposition for Continual Learning
+code for layerwise optimization by gradient decomposition for continual learning

 # Usage
 Acknowledgement: We borrow codes from https://github.com/facebookresearch/GradientEpisodicMemory.
 Please install dependencies from https://github.com/facebookresearch/GradientEpisodicMemory.
 Logs are saved at results/